SuperUserDone/OpenParkingManager/README.md

 - Entry
 - Tracking
 - Payment (Representation)
+- SQL database

 Some features we plan to implement:
 - Mobile Application
-- SQL or other database
+- Management Application

 **Currently this project is not fit for use in a real world scenario.**